 But right now, what we have on screen here is four articles, all of which we've talked about in some manner in the past, that all don't say what Alex claims they say.

-the Financial Times article and now Like, they're all just conversations that people have made, like, editorial.
+Like, they're all just conversations that people have made, like editorials, Isracast.

-If I know anything about Israel in 2009, I'm going to go with, that's not a pro-New World Order.
+If I know anything about Israel in 2009, I'm going to go with that's not a pro-New World Order.

 If you're throwing Gaza and Obama's New World in there, you're probably arguing that Obama's going to try and create a two-state solution there, and they should be killed or whatever.

-The Wall Street Journal tells us that the North American Union is here and that getting rid of the dollar for a common currency with Canada and Mexico is good.
+Suddenly, the Wall Street Journal tells us that the North American Union is here and that getting rid of the dollar for a common currency with Canada and Mexico is good.

-The Financial Times of London, published by a member of the Bilderberg Group, crowed that a dictatorial world government had been kept in the shadows for our own good and that it was now time for it to emerge from behind the curtains of national security.
+That a dictatorial world had been kept in the shadows for our own good, and that it was now time for it to emerge from behind the curtains of national security.

 Beyond that, all I can find evidence of Gideon Rackman in terms of attending Bilderberg is he attended a number of times in his capacity as a journalist, not as a participant.